macstadium/orka-github-actions-integration/README.md

 Before using the Orka GitHub Runner, ensure that the following prerequisites are met:

 * GitHub App: Having a GitHub App is a prerequisite for using the Orka GitHub Runner.
-You can find instructions on creating a GitHub App in the [Creating a GitHub app](#creating-a-github-app) section below.
+You can find instructions on creating a GitHub App in the [Creating a GitHub app](docs/github-app-setup-steps.md) file.
-* Connectivity to Orka cluster: Ensure that the machine where the Orka Github Runner is started has connectivity to an Orka cluster.
+* Connectivity to Orka 3.0+ cluster: Ensure that the machine where the Orka Github Runner is started has connectivity to an Orka cluster.

-## Creating a GitHub app

-### Setup steps

-* Choose App Creation Method: Decide whether to create the app for your user account or an organization.
-* Create GitHub App:
-    * User Account: Click the [following link](https://github.com/settings/apps/new?url=https://github.com/macstadium/orka-github-actions-integration&webhook_active=false&public=false&actions=read&administration=write), which pre-fills the required permissions:

-        **Repository Permissions**
-        * Actions (read)
-        * Administration (read/write)
-        * Metadata (read)
-    * Organization: Replace `:org` with your organization name in the [following link](https://github.com/organizations/:org/settings/apps/new?url=https://github.com/macstadium/orka-github-actions-integration&webhook_active=false&public=false&administration=write&organization_self_hosted_runners=write&actions=read&checks=read), which pre-fills the required permissions:

-        **Repository Permissions**
-        * Actions (read)
-        * Metadata (read)

-        **Organization Permissions**
-        * Self-hosted runners (read/write)
-* Retrieve App ID: Locate the displayed App ID on the app's page.
-* Download Private Key: Click `Generate a private key` and download the file securely.
-* Install App: Navigate to the `Install App` tab and complete the installation for your user account or organization.
-* Retrieve Installation ID: Once you've successfully installed the app, locate the installation URL.
-It will look something like this: https://github.com/installations/1234567.
-Your Installation ID is the last number in the URL (in this case, 1234567).

-## Building the Orka GitHub runner
+## Setting up the Orka GitHub runner

 ### Environment variables